example42/puppet-tp/README.md

 ### Tasks

-* [`tp::test`], runs a tp test command on a system to check status of [tp] installed applications
+* [`tp::test`], runs a tp test command on a system to check the status of [tp] installed applications

-Refer to in code documentation for full reference.
+Refer to in-code documentation for full reference.

-Check [Puppetmodule.info](http://www.puppetmodule.info/modules/example42-tp/) for online version.
+Check [Puppetmodule.info](http://www.puppetmodule.info/modules/example42-tp/) for the online version.

 ## Prerequisites and limitations